High School or younger, we need to get more children on the ‘College Track.’

 Welcome to the “College Track” workshops!

 PEF has trained, peer facilitators who can come to your school, faith-based organization or community group for a 45 minute to 1 1/2 hour session.
-Using a PBS video called “The College Track” your group will talk about the challenges, suggest pathways and give participants tools to help their children.
+Using videos with alumni from John F. Kennedy your group will talk about the challenges, suggest pathways and give participants tools to help with the college process.

-We have trained student facilitators who updated our video to talk to their peers about getting ready to go.
+We have trained student facilitators who can to talk to their peers about getting ready to go.
 Students at Eastside and Kennedy are ready to lead the discussion.

 Many of us are the first in our family to go to college.
-We know the how hard it is to be the first.
+We know how hard it is to be the first.
 But it’s not impossible.
 We can help.

 For information about our College Track workshops, call Doris Salgado, Program Director at 973-881-8914 or email@example.com.

 Want to become a College Track facilitator?
 Doris can arrange that, too!

 Want a great web resource?
 Try www.knowhow2go.org.
 It provides information and electronic reminders for both students and adults who are encouraging students to be the first in their family to go to college.